 At first I was like, “WTH…?”
-But the more I listened to her (and I’ve listened to her many times now, haha) I realized that this was a perfect way to describe certain situations in my story.
+But the more I listened to her (and I’ve listened to her many times now) I realized that this was a perfect way to describe certain situations in my story.
 It was like a lightbulb went off in my head.

 Here’s another one like that:

 “I don’t know what psychotic means, really.”
-Haha.
-And I love the interviewer’s voice.
+Interesting.
+Also, I love the interviewer’s voice.
 It’s got that kind of vintage noir/Philip Marlowe sound about it.
-(It certainly makes me weak in the knees, lol.)
+(It kind of makes me weak in the knees!)

 Okay, so anyways…one last historic clip, in which British soldiers are being tested on with LSD:

-Maybe I’m just strange, but I find this to be fascinating, lol.
+Maybe I’m just strange, but I find this to be fascinating.
 This is the kind of stuff fiction can thrive off of.
 (Or maybe just the stuff I thrive off of…)